cbaberle/cbaberle.github.io/sources/cv.md

 **Primary & secondary education, freelance work:** I was homeschooled part-time from the age of 6, and then full-time from the age of 10.
 At 14, I had completed the equivalent of a high-school education, and chose to pursue a career in music as a freelance composer.
 At the age of 20, however, spurred by newfound interests in programming, logic, and the foundations of mathematics and computer science, I became determined to study these subjects at a research level.
 Applying to universities posed a challenge given my background, as I lacked a high-school diploma and most other qualifications expected for an undergraduate application, but by 2018 I had successfully applied and been admitted to the University of Oxford, where I studied for five years.

 ### Research Experience & Grants

+**Substructural Dependent Type Theory:** I am currently involved in research on integrating dependent types into substructural type theories such as linear logic, etc. Recently, I have written a paper on this topic, which has been submitted to [LICS](https://lics.siglog.org/lics24/).

 **Undergraduate research project:** Church Encodings in Higher-Dimensional Type Theory – Toward a Theory of Abstraction (2020)